Acehnese people: Native Southeast Asian peoples

 Chinese and Indian sources from 500 CE and onward mention that there was a settlement in northernmost Sumatra (Aceh) which was called P'o-lu.
 Many scholars believe that P'o-lu was close to the what is now Banda Aceh.
 These sources also state that the average person wore cotton clothing while the ruling elite wore silk.
 The Chinese annals also claim that the local people were Buddhist.

-Acehnese folklore has it that the earliest people of Aceh came from the indigenous tribes such as the Mante people and the Lhan people.
-The Mante people is a local native people group allegedly related to the Batak, Gayonese and Alas people, while the Lhan people is allegedly still related to the Semang people group who have migrated from the Malay Peninsula or the Indochina (Champa and Burma).
+Acehnese folklore states that the earliest people of Aceh came from indigenous tribes such as the Mante people and the Lhan people.
+The Mante people were a local native group believed to be related to the Batak, Gayonese and Alas people, while the Lhan people are allegedly still related to the Semang people group who had migrated from the Malay Peninsula or Indochina (specifically Champa and Burma).
 Initially, the Mante people settled in Aceh Besar Regency and later began to spread to other regions.

 Around the ninth and tenth century there was an influx of Arabian and Persian merchants to the Aceh region.
 When Marco Polo visited the area in 1292, he mentions that some of the port cities and towns had already converted to Islam.
 It is commonly thought that when the Samudera Pasai Sultanate was founded, Islam was fully established in the region.
 Nonetheless, it is clear that Islam was a major religion in and around Aceh by the thirteenth century.

 During the decline of the Srivijaya kingdom, it is estimated that a number of Malay people began to migrate to Aceh.
 They then settled down in the valleys of Tamiang River and later became known as the Tamiang people.
 After they were conquered by the Samudera Pasai Sultanate kingdom (1330), only then did they begin to integrate into Acehnese society; although in terms of cultural and linguistic, there are still similarities with the Malay culture.
 By the sixteenth century, Aceh was an important cultural and scholastic Islamic center influential throughout much of Southeast Asia.

 Most of the Minangkabau people who migrated to Aceh settled around Meulaboh and Krueng Seunagan valley.
 Generally in these fertile areas they manage wet paddy fields and pepper farming, as well as some trading.
 The mixed population of Acehnese-Minangkabau people is also found in the southern region, namely in the areas around Susoh, Tapaktuan and Labuhan Haji.
 There are many who converse daily in both Acehnese language and their own native dialect, the Aneuk Jamee language.

 As a result of the political expansion and diplomatic relations of the Aceh Sultanate with their surrounding region, the Acehnese people were also mixed with the Alas people, Gayonese, Karo people, Nias people and Kluet people.
 The unification of the Acehnese culture that stemmed from various ancestry are primarily in the Acehnese language, religion of Islam and the local customs, as how it was formulated by Sultan Iskandar Muda in the Adat Makuta Alamlaws, which is well known as "Kanun Mahkota Alam".